 If you have a smart meter

-Before you decide to switch, it’s a good idea to contact your new supplier to check if your smart meter will still work the same.
-For example, with some suppliers you might need to send meter readings yourself.
+It’s a good idea to contact your new supplier to check if your smart meter will still work the same way.
+For example, some suppliers will ask you to send meter readings yourself.

-If you use your smart meter in ‘prepayment mode’, you’ll usually need to top up with your new supplier once you’ve switched.
-Your old supplier will refund you any remaining credit.
+If the new supplier offers PAYG or ‘prepay’, you’ll usually need to top up with your new supplier once you’ve switched.
+Your old supplier will refund anything they owe you.

 - a flexible tariff that you can get out of at any time

 Compare suppliers and switch